Jananzzzz/HumanOptimization/Rest.md

 - **Create a restful environment.** Nap in a quiet, dark place with a commfortable room and temperature and few distractions.
 If your nap is interrupted, it may affect your mood and the next work.
 - **Take naps early in the day.** As said before, if you don't too much work at night, I recommand take a nap at noon, no later than 3 pm.
 Otherwise, it may affect your night sleep.
 - **Keep naps short.** Aim to nap for only 10 to 30 minutes.
 The longer you nap, the more likely you are to feel groggy afterward.
 A nap of more than an hour is likey to affect your sleep at night.

+## Body and mind
+Obviously, we should look at the rest of body and brain separately.
+When we sleep, we rest them both.

+But what if your body is tired but your brain is still highly active?
+Should we go to bed in under this circumstance?

+My advice is if you feel tired (for example after a long run) but your mind is active, and it's not normal sleep time, then don't try to sleep.
+You can just sit or lie on the sofa, eat something, listen to music, just do something relaxing.
+If you let yourself sleep at this time, it is likely to disrupt your normal sleep rhythm.

+In fact, in most cases, the degree of fatigue of the brain and body is different.
+To better our sleep, brain workers can do some exercise between jobs, and manual worker can read some books before sleep, etc.